-The Vice-President shall assume the responsibilities and duties of the President in the absence of the President or in his e President’s inability to fulfill those duties.
-He Vice-President shall also perform such other duties as may from time to time be determined by the Board of Directors.
+The Vice-President shall assume the responsibilities and duties of the President in the absence of the President or in the President’s inability to fulfill those duties.
+The Vice-President shall also perform such other duties as may from time to time be determined by the Board of Directors.

 DUTIES OF SECRETARY

-The Secretary shall be Clerk of the Board of Directors.
-SecretaryHe shall attend all meetings of the Board of Directors and record all facts and minutes of all proceedings in the books kept for that purpose.
-SecretaryHe shall give all notices required to be given to members and to Directors.
-SecretaryHe shall be the custodian of the seal of the Corporation and of all books, papers, records, correspondence, contracts and other documents belonging to the Corporation.
+The Secretary shall be clerk of the Board of Directors.
+The Secretary shall attend all meetings of the Board of Directors and record all facts and minutes of all proceedings in the books kept for that purpose.
+The Secretary shall give all notices required to be given to Members and to Directors.
+The Secretary shall be the custodian of all books, papers, records, correspondence, contracts and other documents belonging to the Corporation.
 Minutes are to be kept in hardcopy at the head office of the Corporation.
 Other contracts and documents shall be delivered up only when authorized by a resolution of the Board of Directors to do so, and to such person or persons as may be named in the resolution.
-He Secretary shall perform such other duties as may from time to time be determined by the Board of Directors.
+The Secretary shall perform such other duties as may from time to time be determined by the Board of Directors.

 DUTIES OF TREASURER

-The Treasurer shall be responsible for the keeping of full and accurate accounts of all receipts and disbursements of the Corporation in proper books of account, and shall deposit all monies or other valuable effects in the name and to the credit of the Corporation in such bank or banks as may from time to time be designated by the Board of Directors.
-Treasurer He shall disburse the funds of the Corporation under the direction of the Board of Directors, taking proper vouchers therefore, and shall render to the Board of Directors at the regular meetings thereof or whenever required, an account of all his transactions as Treasurer, and of the financial position of the Corporation.
-He Treasurer shall also perform such other duties as may from time to time be determined by the Board of Directors.
+The Treasurer or Board designate shall be accountable for the keeping of full and accurate accounts of all receipts and disbursements of the Corporation in proper books of account.
+The Treasurer shall deposit all monies or other valuable effects in the name and to the credit of the Corporation in such bank or banks as may from time to time be designated by the Board of Directors.
+The Treasurer shall disburse the funds of the Corporation under the direction of the Board of Directors, taking proper vouchers therefore, and shall render to the Board of Directors at the regular meetings thereof or whenever required, an account of all their transactions as Treasurer, and of the financial position of the Corporation.
+The Treasurer shall also perform such other duties as may from time to time be determined by the Board of Directors.

-DUTIES OF OTHER OFFICERS
+DUTIES OF DIRECTORS

-The duties of all other Officers of the CorporationDirectors shall be such as the terms of their engagement call for and other duties as assigned.
+The duties of all Directors of the Corporation, shall be such as the terms of their engagement call for and other duties as assigned.
+A Director may be removed from the Board by 2/3 majority vote of Members at a special or annual meeting.

+DUTIES OF THE PAST PRESIDENT

+The duties of the Past President is to mentor and advise the President and the Board.
+The Past President may be removed from the Board with cause by an enriched majority of 2/3 of the Board.

-- DIRECTORS’ AND OFFICERS’ OBLIGATIONS
+DIRECTORS’ AND OFFICERS’ OBLIGATIONS

-Duty of Good Faith.
+5.1 DUTY OF GOOD FAITH

-Every director and officer of the Corporation shall exercise the powers and discharge the duties of his position honestly, in good faith and in the best interest of the Corporation.
-In connection therewith, the directors and officers shall exercise the degree of care, diligence and skill a reasonably prudent person would exercise in comparable circumstances.
+Every Director and Officer of the Corporation shall exercise the powers and discharge the duties of the position honestly, in good faith and in the best interest of the Corporation.
+In connection therewith, the Directors and Officers shall exercise the degree of care, diligence and skill a reasonably prudent person would exercise in comparable circumstances.

-Conflict of Interest
+5.2 CONFLICT OF INTEREST

-A director or officer of the Corporation who:
+A Director or Officer of the Corporation who:

 (a) Is a party to a material contract or proposed material contract with the Corporation, or

-(b) Is a director or an officer of an organization, or has material interest in any person, who is a party to a material contract or proposed material contract with the Corporation, shall first, disclose such interests at the meeting in which the contract is first considered and second, refrain from voting on any resolution to approve such contract.
+(b) Is a Director or an Officer of an organization, or has material interest in any person, who is a party to a material contract or proposed material contract with the Corporation, shall first, disclose such interests at the meeting in which the contract is first considered and second, absent themself from debate and refrain from voting on any resolution to approve such contract.

-- MEETINGS
+6 MEETINGS & VOTING

-QUORUM AND MEETINGS, BOARD OF DIRECTORS
+QUORUM AND MEETINGS